Countries that Block and Censor Online Gambling Sites

 Egypt: Internet filtering is not yet a major problem in Egypt, but there have been concerning developments in recent years that indicate the country could be heading towards more widespread censorship and surveillance.
 The government has blocked access to major news sites in recent years and independent journalists are under greater pressure to watch what they publish online.

 Currently, Egypt does not block access to betting websites.
-Egyptian courts have ruled several times in favour of banning pornographic websites, so we do know there is some desire to ban content on moral grounds.
-Egyptian gambling laws are rather strict as they only permit non-residents to visit the country’s land-based casinos.
+Egyptian courts have ruled several times in favor of banning adult websites, so we do know there is some desire to ban content on moral grounds.
+Egyptian gambling laws only permit non-residents to visit the country’s land-based casinos.
 Online gambling has not yet been addressed by the legal system.

 So while online betting remains available in Egypt today, we consider the country to be “at risk” due to the government’s propensity to stifle free speech and willingness to ban certain materials on moral grounds.